brittanygrebnova/deliverme/README.md

 # DeliverMe: A Rails App

-Create a user account and place an order with one of the DeliverMe vendors to have your ordered 'delivered' straight to your door!
+You're hungry.
+You want food delivered to your door within 30 minutes and don't mind paying a $5 delivery fee.
+You've come to the right place!
+Create a user account, place an order with one of our award-winning DeliverMe vendors, and satisfy your hunger any time of day.

 ## Installation